What are academic societies?

 A society has asked for support in booking rooms and spaces on campus.
 What is the process to support them with this?

-All societies need to follow our events and trips processes.
-For all events on campus premises, the society needs to completes an events proposal form 4 weeks in advance of when they wish to host the event.
+All societies need to follow our Events process.
+For all events on campus premises, the society needs to complete an events proposal form 4 weeks in advance of when they wish to host the event.
 The Societies Team will review the event proposal and if approved, we will add it to the University Events Register.
 For any external speaker events, the society must complete our external speaker form.
 External speaker events cannot go ahead without this.

 Events proposals and External Speaker Form